statnihilist/terminal-search/README.md

 4. In .bashrc, add `PATH=$PATH:<path to folder>/terminal-search/wikipedia-search`
 5. Type `wikipedia_search <name of topic>` in any terminal

-Currently under author development: auto detect/use use default browser -> branch auto_browser
+Currently under author development: None

 Proposed changes are given in todo.txt in each folder.

+Naming convention for development branches : `firefox_branch_<developmenttype>`

 PS : To suggest additional functionality, contact me at yash.singh.k08@gmail.com with the
      subject as the repo name and to add changes, give a pull request.